matthewrobinson4123/SpaceGame/README.md

 Controls:
-Use arrow keys to move and space bar to shoot
+Use arrow keys to move and space bar to shoot press p to pause press g for god mode

 Goal:
 Shoot asteroids and enemies to progress to the next round until the final boss round.